 Dear Andy,

-I’m on my company’s Public Policy Team, and we’ve been using OKRs for a few years.
-However, it feels like we struggle to make good use of them because so much of our work is necessarily reactive (i.e., we can’t predict now what legislators will propose in 2023 and how much time we’ll need to devote to advocating on different bills).
+I’m on my company’s Public Policy Team and we’ve been using OKRs for a few years.
+However, it feels like we struggle to make good use of them because so much of our work is necessarily reactive (i.e., we can’t predict now what legislators will propose and how much time we’ll need to devote to advocating on different bills).
 As a result, the things we put in the OKRs initially get crowded out by the more urgent work that emerges over the course of the half, and the team starts to feel like the OKR planning process wasn’t a good use of time.
 Do you have any advice on how to approach OKRs in this environment?

 Thank you!